ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone Mount using Systemd.md

 * Reload systemd Daemon by doing `systemctl --user daemon-reload`.
 You will do this every time you change something in your system files.
 * After that enable and start the service that we added immediately by doing `systemctl --user enable --now rclone-vfs.service`
     * `enable --now` will run the rclone mount service and will keep it alive.
 It also automatically starts during server restarts and rclone crashes.
 * To check if your service is running, do `systemctl --user status rclone-vfs.service`.
-It should have both loaded and active (running), noting that the rclone mount is executed and running
+It should have both loaded and active (running), noting that the rclone mount is executed and running.
 * Then, to check if your mount is actually mounted to the folder properly, do `ls Mount`.
 Your files from your cloud storage account should show up.

 ```sh